gabrieltal/yourbetterment/README.md

 ### Deployment

+To deploy run `npm run deploy`.

+Your app will deploy to [https://gabrieltal.github.io/yourbetterment](https://gabrieltal.github.io/yourbetterment)

-Build the app for production to the `build` folder by running `npm run build`.
+To build the app for production to the build folder, run `npm run build`.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.

-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### Tests